FabLab

 Services

 Class projects must be discussed with FabLab management before being accepted.
 All submitted work must be properly setup before job is started.
-Files that are not setup properly won't be corrected and will be returned to the customer for correction (which may change the turnaround time).
+Files that are not setup properly won't be corrected and will be returned to the customer for correction (which may extend the turnaround time).

 Services and pricing guide (.pdf) Guide is a pdf and requires Adobe Acrobat or Reader.